EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 # Superpowers with Effects

-Effects enable us to progressively add capabilities to a program to increase its reliability and control the unpredictable aspects.
+Effects enable us to progressively add capabilities to increase its reliability and control the unpredictable aspects.
-In this chapter you will see that once we've defined parts of a program in terms of effects, we gain some superpowers.
+In this chapter you will see that once we've defined parts of a program in terms of Effects , we gain some superpowers.
-The reason we call it "superpowers" is that the capabilities you will see can be attached to **any** effect.
+The reason we call it "superpowers" is that the capabilities you will see can be attached to **any** Effect.
 For recurring concerns in our program, we do not want to create a bespoke solution for each context.
-To illustrate this we will show a few examples of common capabilities applied to effects.
+To illustrate this we will show a few examples of common capabilities applied to Effects.
-Let's start with the "happy path" where we save a user to a database (an effect) and then gradually add superpowers.
+Let's start with the "happy path" where we save a user to a database (an Effect) and then gradually add superpowers.

 ```scala mdoc:invisible
 object HiddenPrelude: